trtshen/calculator/README.md

 # tnb-bill-calculator
-Calculate your electricity bill with this SPA
+Calculate your household electricity bill for 2016

+Features:
+- Predict your consumable kWh by assumed expense amount
+- Check cost with kWh consumption